Liquid sunshine - aqua vitae

 George Bernard Shaw - 'Whisky is liquid sunshine.'

-We never had whisky in our household when I was growing up.
-It's been later in life that I've come to like it.
-I owe a lot to Gordon Matheson.
+I owe a lot to Gordon Matheson (d.2013).
 Gordon was an organist at St Andrew's Presbyterian Church in Hamilton.
 Pouring of a glass of whiskey for him was a ritual, carried out silently and solemnly, followed by leaning back in the chair, relaxation and conversation.
 Through watching Gordon, I learned to serve the glasses of whisky with a small glass jug of water.
 A little water 'broke the surface', Gordon explained, and let loose the various aromas of peat, rain on granite rock, the sea air and so on.

 My wife Gill once ordered a replica bottle of the whisky - Mackinlay's Rare Old Highland Malt - discovered in 2007 beneath Ernest Shackleton's hut at Antarctica, from the 'Nimrod' expedition.
 The whisky came in a box lined with straw, with British Antarctic Expedition 1907 written on the outside.